Social media – the new medium of infidelity

 5. Matters of the heart

 It is so easy to know a person well just by scrolling through their feed on Facebook or Instagram.
 Emotional infidelity can follow even when you peruse through the account of a person to meet your visual desires.
-You might not do anything as big as having a sexual relation outside your marriage but you form an infatuation or emotional connection to this other person, which is really, really harmful in a marriage.
+You might not do anything as big as having a sexual relationship outside your marriage but you form an infatuation or emotional connection to this other person, which is really, really harmful in a marriage.
 If it gets too much, you can always delete the social media account and go back to reading books and doing things that our grandparents used to do.

 In cases of internet infidelity, because everything is happening behind a smoky screen and on the web, there is a false sense of security for the instigator.
 Your smartphone is yours, the conversations are being tossed back and forth between you and your co-worker, no witness whatsoever.
 In this false sense of security, people tend to divulge information very personal to them, which they would not have, had they met in a coffee bar or in person.
 In texting, there is a sense of satisfaction that is unmet when you meet in person.

-People also tend to blame the inability of their spouses to make them happy and internet infidelity as an escape route from the reality.
+People also tend to blame the inability of their spouses to make them happy and internet infidelity as an escape route from reality.
 “My husband doesn’t appreciate my work enough and this person I met loves my work.”
 Also, just because everyone is doing it, does not mean you need to indulge in it as well.

 The whole internet is a web and it is so easy to get entangled in it.
 Know how to fight it and protect the sanctity of your marriage.